aniabrown/QuEST_GPU/README.md

 ## API Documentation

-View the API [here](https://aniabrown.github.io/QuEST/qubits_8h.html), and the full documentation at https://aniabrown.github.io/QuEST/
+View the API for the GPU version [here](https://aniabrown.github.io/QuEST_GPU/qubits_8h.html), and the full documentation at https://aniabrown.github.io/QuEST_GPU/

 ## Licence

-QuEST is released under a [MIT Licence](https://github.com/aniabrown/QuEST/blob/master/LICENCE.txt)
+QuEST is released under a [MIT Licence](LICENCE.txt)